apabla1/ACM-Quantum/README.md

 Optional: If you do not want to type the password every time you push/pull [Use `ssh-add` to add the key to the SSH agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?#adding-your-ssh-key-to-the-ssh-agent) If you are on windows, use the Linux instructions in WSL.
 Do not continue to the hardware security key section.

-For everyone: to clone the project, do the following:

-2. Open Terminal
-3. Create a directory for your 330 projects, I recommend `mkdir ~/cmsc330fall25`
-4. Clone project 0 into that directory
-    - Navigate to your 330 directory `cd ~/cmsc330fall25`
-    - Clone the project into your current directory `git clone git@github.com:cmsc330fall25/zeroth-project-YOUR_GITHUB_USERNAME` (you must edit the link with your github username)
-    - You can also find this link by clicking the green "Code" button on your project 0 GitHub page and copying the link under "SSH".
-        - *You must use the SSH link, NOT the HTTP link that was shown when you first checked out the project*

 ## OS Specific Instructions
 ### Windows